Jackarolax/flyweb/README.md

         A 3C 5000mAh battery can supply 15A
         A 20C 5000mAh battery can supply 100A

-Our research into Li-ion cells revealed a critical trade-off:
+My research into Li-ion cells revealed a critical trade-off:
 -   **High Discharge Rate (C-Rating):** Cells rated for 10-20C typically offer only 200-300 cycles before degrading to 60-80% of original capacity.
 -   **Low Discharge Rate:** Cells rated for 2-3C can achieve 500-800 cycles while retaining 80-90% capacity.

 This creates a key design challenge: optimizing for sufficient peak amperage (see Learning #2) while prioritizing long-term battery cycle life for economic viability.

 **TL;DR: Key Learnings:**
-Proper PID tuning can outperform hardware upgrades, using batteries with an inadequate C-rating risks motor damage, and higher-performance cells significantly sacrifice long-term lifespan.
+Proper PID tuning can outperform hardware upgrades, using batteries with an inadequate discharge-rating risks motor damage, and higher-performance cells significantly sacrifice long-term lifespan.

 ## Next Steps

-Our immediate goal is to build upon these learnings by developing a **hexacopter frame** for the 10-inch propulsion system.
-This design will introduce motor redundancy, increasing safety and payload capacity for our first proof-of-concept delivery tests.
+My next goal is to build upon these learnings by developing a **hexacopter frame** for the 10-inch drone class.
+This design will introduce motor redundancy and it will be using more cost effective motors. the frame also allows for more options to mount payload to for my first proof-of-concept delivery tests.

 <p align="left">
   <img src="./images/10 inch hex.jpg" alt="10-inch hexacopter frame design" height="500"/>